Schitt's Creek season 1: Critical response

 The first season of Schitt's Creek generally received positive reviews.
-It holds an approval rating of 67% on Rotten Tomatoes based on 27 ratings averaging 6.4/10.
+It holds an approval rating of 68% on Rotten Tomatoes based on 28 ratings averaging 6.4/10.
 The website's critical consensus reads, "The title is one of the best jokes of Schitt's Creek, but performances from Eugene Levy and Catherine O'Hara give the writing a comedic boost."
 On Metacritic, the first season has a score of 64 out of 100, based on 11 critics, indicating "generally favorable reviews".
 Vinay Menon of the Toronto Star wrote that the show "is one of the best CBC comedies in years".
 After being picked up by Pop, the Los Angeles Times described the show as "very funny, beautifully played, [and] sometimes touching," although Mike Hale of The New York Times called Schitt's Creek "drab and underwritten".

 Awards and nominations

-Schitt's Creek's first season received two Directors Guild of Canada awards from three nominations, the directing team of "Our Cup Runneth Over" & Brendan Smith each won the award respectively.
-While the directing team for "Surprise Party" we're also nominated but did not win the award.
+Schitt's Creek's first season received two Directors Guild of Canada awards from three nominations, the directing team of "Our Cup Runneth Over" & Brendan Smith each won the award respectively, while the directing team for "Surprise Party" were also nominated but did not win the award.
 At the 2016 ceremony, the first season also received nine Canadian Screen Awards from 16 nominations.
 The winners included Eugene Levy, Dan Levy, Andrew Barnsley, Fred Levy, Ben Feigin, Mike Short, Kevin White, Colin Brunton, Catherine O'Hara & Chris Elliott.

 Release

-The show initially premiered on the CBC in Canada on Tuesday, January 13, 2015, at 9:00 pm/9:30 pm NT with back-to-back episodes.
-It made its debut in the United States on Pop TV on Wednesday, February 11, 2015, at 10:00 pm ET/PT.
+The show initially premiered on the CBC in Canada on January 13, 2015, with back-to-back episodes.
+It made its debut in the United States on Pop TV on February 11, 2015.